DoThNg/Data-Engineering-Projects/4_ETL_Dagster/README.md

 1. **Task 1**: Extracting data (*parquet files*) from online source (website) to a local machine.
 2. **Task 2**: Transforming this data, using Pandas library.
 3. **Task 3**: Loading transformed data into a local PostgreSQL database.
+4. [**Optional**]: Based on the loaded data in Task 3, build a quick BI Dashboard using streamlit (This is not the focus of this practice)

 The above workflow will be developed locally with **Dagster**.
 Further info on Dagster can be found in the following: https://dagster.io/